kazee72/Bestellwesen-Kurszentrum/README.md

 # Bestellwesen-Kurszentrum
-System for material orders for our intern courses.
+System for material orders for our internal courses.